A wireless keyboard uses a USB dongle to link to your laptop. This post will help identify different solutions if you lose the USB dongle.

 The first step is to find out what wireless technology does your keyboard use?

-A quick google search using the part number of the keyboard answer this question.
+A quick google search using the part number of the keyboard will answer this question.

 Wireless keyboards use two different wireless technologies for functionality: